mikeizbicki/twitter_coronavirus/README.md

 This command will take a few minutes to run as it is processing all of the tweets within the zip file.
 After the command finishes, you will now have a folder `outputs` that contains a file `/geoTwitter20-02-16.zip.lang`.
 This is a file that contains JSON formatted information summarizing the tweets from 16 February.

+> **NOTE:**
+> In previous labs, we combined the `unzip`, `grep`, and `jq` commands to analyze a single day of tweets.
+> These terminal commands are great for doing simple analysis,
+> but as the analysis becomes more complicated,
+> it becomes easier to switch to python instead of the shell.

 **Task 1b: Visualize**